tangentyh/notes-of-tan/javaNotes.md

      }
    }
    ```
-   - atomic -- atomically releases the associated lock and suspends the current thread, just like `Object.wait`
+   - atomic lock release when calling `await()` -- atomically releases the associated lock and suspends the current thread, just like `Object::wait`
+   - re-acquire the lock when `signal()` -- a thread must then re-acquire the lock before returning from `await()`
    - intrinsically bound to a lock
      - `Lock::newCondition` to get instances
      - `await` and `signal` methods can only be called if the thread owns the `Lock` of the `Condition`